 To beat the urge to impulse buy you need to tackle both the external and internal triggers.

-But the reality of modern society is that there’s no escaping completely the call to buy.
+But the reality of modern society is that there’s no escaping the call to buy.

-I’m going to throw in my own theory here: that an impulse buy is actually a purposeful buy in disguise.
+I’m going to throw in my own theory here: an impulse buy is actually a purposeful buy-in disguise.

-That an impulse buy actually does meet a need, an emotional need, one we might not be conscious of.
+Impulse buying actually meets an emotional need, one we might not be conscious of.